yx-elite/cursor-limit-reset/README.md

 - `telemetry.devDeviceId`
 - `telemetry.sqmId`

-## Inspiration
+## License

-This project is inspired by [yuaotian/go-cursor-help](https://github.com/yuaotian/go-cursor-help)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Important Notice